adebande/yams/README.md

 Then press "Next Player" to skip to player 2.

-For detailed Yam's / Yahtzee rules you may visit this Wikipedia page.
+For detailed Yam's / Yahtzee rules you may visit the Wikipedia page.